LiarPrincess/Violet/Documentation/Objects - Error handling.md

 }
 ```

-This technique is also used for Linux [errno](https://www.man7.org/linux/man-pages/man3/errno.3.html):
+This technique is also used for Unix [errno](https://www.man7.org/linux/man-pages/man3/errno.3.html):
 > The <errno.h> header file defines the integer variable errno, which is set by system calls and some library functions in the event of an error to indicate what went wrong.
 >
 > (...)